The Charles T. Campbell Eye Microbiology Lab

 Specimen Collection

 Specimens are directly collected by vigorously swiping the exposed conjunctiva with a plastic soft-tipped applicator.
 Cornea samples using soft-tipped applicators and spatulas can also be obtained to maximize the yield of viable HSV and antigen.
 Topical anesthetic can be applied to the conjunctiva and should be applied to the cornea.
-Collected samples are placed in 2.0 ml of viral transport medium.
-We have had great success with Bartels Chlamydial transport medium and recommend its use.
-Viral culturettes can also be used for transportation to the laboratory and these can be transferred to the viral medium.
-All laboratory testing can be processed from the 2.0 ml of chlamydial transport medium.
-Herpes simplex virus can be fastidious and should be transported to the laboratory without unnecessary delay.
+Collected samples are placed in 2.0 ml of Viral Transport Media (VTM).
+All laboratory testing can be processed from the 2.0 ml of Viral Transport Media (VTM).
+HSV can be fastidious and should be transported to the laboratory without unnecessary delay.

 Top of Page